zuplo/docs/docs/articles/hooks.md

   policyName: string,
 ) {

-  // Note we must clone the request here, before it is used by the handler const requestClone = request.clone();
+  // Note we must clone the request here, before it's used by the handler const requestClone = request.clone();

   context.addResponseSendingFinalHook(